LaunchAt/django-launchbox/README.md

 ## Overview

-Django LaunchBox is a powerful and convenient package that provides essential tools and utilities for developing Django backends.
+Django LaunchBox is a tool box provides powerful utilities for backend development.

 ## Requirements